karlWenninger/tic-tac-toe/README.md

 ## Tic-Tac-Toe

-A Tic-Tac-Toe game with a twist: play against 'opponents' Albert Einstein or Donald Trump.
+Play against 'opponents' Albert Einstein or Donald Trump.
 Einstein is unbeatable—he wins or you tie.
 The Trump 'player' switches between the unbeatable algorithm and completely random moves.
 As a result Trump is erratic and unpredictable.

-Funny things happen If he doesn't win...
+### PLEASE NOTE:
+I put this together summer 2019—*before* all the absolute chaos of 2020-21.
+A revison is on my to do list.

 ## Built With